 There are multiple ways to top up your telephone card:

 - Online:You can top up your SIM card on mobile operators’ webpages.
 You will need Chinese online banking, and more importantly, will need to be able to browse their chaotic webpages, which are only in Chinese.
 China Unicom is the only one that offers a simple webpage in English for buying top-ups.

 - Top-up cards: Last of all, you can always go to one of the stores with the logo of your operator and by a top-up card (充值卡, Chōngzhí kǎ).
 They contain instructions on how to use them in both Chinese and English on the back side of the card.

 Get internet access in China is quite easy.
 You will find free wi-fi in almost every coffee shop, airport, hotel and hostel.

 The problem is not to get access while the speed of the connection.
 Most places offer an extremely slow connection, sometimes even unable to load a foreign webpage.
-If you have a VPN that works in China it can help you to speed the connection for foreign webpages.
+If you have a VPN that works in China, in addition to allowing you to access websites and apps blocked in China, it can help you to speed the connection for foreign webpages.
 However sometimes isn’t enough.

-If you want to use internet in your smart phone you can just buy a SIM card (around 20 Yuan) at the China Mobile or China Telecom office (you will need your passport).
+If you want to use internet in your cellphone you can just buy a SIM card at the China Mobile China Unicom or China Telecom office (you will need your passport).
 There, they will make you choose a data plan and how much you want to top-up.
-100 Yuan should be enough to buy the number, 500 Mb of data, and some money for calls.
+100 – 200 Yuan should be enough to buy the number, a data and calls plan, and some money for calls.